xuan32546/IOS13-SimulateTouch/README.md

 You can access shell with root privileges by setting the task id to 13.
 The task data should be the shell command you want to execute. **Caution: executing shell command as root is powerful but dangerous.**

 For example, if you want to reboot your device, just send "13reboot".
 If you want to respring, send "13killall SpringBoard".
 (13 is the task id)

+***5. Crazy Tap***

+This touch simulation tweak allows you to tap at most 200000+ times in a minute.

+The task id for crazy tap is 16.
+Just like the way you call functions, the data to be sent should consist of 5 parameters.
+Instead of using "," to seperate parameters (which you use in most of the programming languages), you should use ";;" to seperate parameters.
+So the data format should be: 16x;;y;;elapsetime;;countToStop;;sleepUTime.

+x: the x coordinate on the screen you want to tap.
+y: the y coordinate on the screen you want to tap.
+elapsetime: time to elapse (how many seconds you want it to tap)
+countToStop: the crazy time will stop as long as it clicks the {countToStop} times
+sleepUTime: how many microseconds you want it to sleep between taps. (clicks slower if you increase this value, vice versa)

+For example, if you want to click (400.3, 500.7) on the screen for 3 seconds, and sleep 1000 microseconds between taps, send "16400.3;;500.7;;3;;0;;1000".
+If you want to click (100.4, 200) on the screen for 1000 times, and sleep 1500 microseconds between taps, send "16100.4;;200;;0;1000;1500".
+If you want to click infinitely, send "16100.4;;200;;0;;0;;1500", and when you want to sleep, either call "notify_post("com.zjx.crazytap.stop");" if you are using objective-c, or send "60" to port 5999.

+**Caution: for most of the devices, you should NOT sleep less than 1500 microsconds between taps.
+Otherwise your device will stop responding to anything, thus there is no way to stop the tap (if you encounter this, try to respring or reboot).**

+***6. Recording & Playing Back***

+Comming Soon

+***7. Run Script from Shell Output**

+Comming Soon

 ## Contact